Here are some important things you need to know when it comes to super.

 - are paid $450 or more (before tax) in a calendar month.

 As an employers, you must pay SG contributions for employees into a super fund by the quarterly due dates:

-Cut off dates for employers contributions
+Cut-off dates for employer contributions

 |1 July – 30 September||28 October|

 If an employee’s Ordinary Time Earnings for a quarter is greater than the Maximum Contribution Base, the employer only needs to base the 10% contribution on the Maximum Contribution Base.
 You need to pay a minimum of 10% of each eligible employee’s Ordinary Time Earnings.
 This usually means the amount they earn for their ordinary hours of work up to the Maximum Contribution Base for a quarter.

 For more information on Ordinary Time Earnings, visit the Australia Taxation Office website www.ato.gov.au

 The SG contribution rate will then increase gradually in successive years until it reaches 12% on 1 July 2025.

 |2025/26 and beyond||12%|